 The patrol vessel mountings: military or strategic goods?

 According to a confidential EU report, three of Damen’s Stan Patrol 1605s, including the Talil 267, are used by the Libyan coastguard.
 Footage and photos show that machine guns are attached to the vessels’ mountings.
 The Dutch government permitted these vessels to be transported without a licence, classifying them as non-strategic and not subject to authorisation.7 Remarkably, Damen was eager to arm the vessels in 2014.
 In accordance with the arms embargos of the UN and the EU, the government denied permission.8 Now it appears the Dutch vessels are indeed armed and have been used in violent, high-risk operations against vulnerable people at sea, PAX, Stop Wapenhandel, and the Dutch Section of the International Commission of Jurists (NJCM) are investigating what the responsibilities of the Dutch government and Damen are in this regard, and are considering bringing a case.
-This blog post shall consider the liability of the State, i.e. on the responsibility for aiding or assisting another in the commission of an internationally wrongful act, focusing on the element of knowledge.9
+This blog post discusses the responsibility of the State, i.e. responsibility for aiding or assisting another in the commission of an internationally wrongful act, focusing on the element of knowledge.9